sebh0602/semuncia_old/docs/issues.md

 # Testing (Things which might be problems)
-* is the date deleted once a transaction gets deleted?
 * how well does the graph respond to changes in data?

 # Issues